 Clinical Trial Manager/Senior Research Nurse

 Gillian’s background is nursing with a degree in Health Care Studies and a Diploma in Critical Care.
 Prior to joining NHSBT her specialities had been intensive care, intravenous therapy and blood transfusion.
 She initially came into the CTU as a research nurse in 2008 for the TOPPS trial and since then has been involved in co-ordinating the TOPPS, GIN, ATHENA and ISOC2 trials.
 She is manager for the TREATT trial, but also worked on the Convalescent Plasma arm of the University of Oxford RECOVERY Trial alongside many other collaborators from NHSBT.
 Currently Gillian is working with CTU colleagues on RESTORE and continuing with TREATT, studying the effects of tranexamic acid on bleeding in patients with haematological malignancies, as it approaches the end of recruitment.

 Our Administration Team

-The CTU is supported by our business manager together with a trial administrator and our medical business administration apprentice.
+The CTU is supported by our business manager together with a trial administrator.
 They ensure that the unit is running smoothly.

 CTU Business Manager